avinet/k8s-deploy/README.md

 ## Prerequisites

 The tool relies on `kubectl`.
-It checks that `kubectl` available is the same major and minor version `k8s-deploy` was built against.
-Currently, this is `v1.24`.
+It automatically downloads the appropriate version if not already in path.
+If in path, it must match the version this tool is built against (currently v1.24.0).

 The tool checks that the cluster version is not newer and not older than two minor versions behind `k8s-deploy`.